jocosocial/twitarr/rest_documentation.md

     "current_location": null, # Not currently implemented
     "number_of_tweets": integer,
     "number_of_mentions": integer,
-    "room_number": "string", # May be null
-    "real_name": "string", # May be null
+    "room_number": "integer", # String representation of an integer.
+May be null "real_name": "string", # May be null
     "pronouns": "string", # May be null
     "home_location": "string", # May be null